homeassistant-extras/adguard-card/README.md

 ## Overview

 A comprehensive dashboard card for managing and monitoring your AdGuard DNS ad blocker directly from Home Assistant.
-The card provides real-time statistics and controls in an intuitive, dashboard-style interface that matches the AdGuard visual identity.
+The card provides real-time statistics in an intuitive, dashboard-style interface that matches the AdGuard visual identity.

 ## Features